Peterson/Ridge station

 Peterson/Ridge station is a railroad station on the North Side of Chicago serving Metra's Union Pacific North Line.
-It is located at the intersection of West Peterson Avenue and North Ravenswood Avenue in Chicago's Edgewater community area.
+It is at the intersection of West Peterson Avenue and North Ravenswood Avenue, near Ridge Avenue, in Chicago's Edgewater community area.
 A groundbreaking ceremony for construction was held on November 1, 2021.
 Construction concluded and the station opened on May 20, 2024.

 As of 20 September 2025, Peterson/Ridge is served by all 71 trains (35 inbound, 36 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.
 During the summer concert season, an extra outbound train to Ravinia Park station serves Peterson/Ridge station on weekends.